Quantum Optics Applications of Hexagonal Boron Nitride Defects: Main Applications

 When a single photon is emitted, it enters one of the designated output channels in a fundamentally random manner, without any predictable pattern.
 This process harnesses the inherent unpredictability of quantum mechanics, as the exact path the photon takes is not determined until it is measured.
 The random number generation scheme records the output channel of each detected photon, using the occurrence of photons in different channels to generate a sequence of random binary numbers.
 This randomness is further verified through the National Institute of Standards and Technology (NIST) randomness test suite~\cite{Bassham:2010}, ensuring the unpredictability and statistical quality of the generated numbers.\\

-On the other hand, Ref.~\cite{Hoese2022} handles the implementation of QRNG with the use of a symmetric dipole emission pattern from defect centers in hBN to generate randomness: QRNG setup utilizes special types of emitters within hBN that exhibit coherent interactions under ambient conditions, demonstrated by the distinct ZPL at 667 nm.
+On the other hand, Ref.~\cite{Hoese2022} handles the implementation of QRNG with the use of a symmetric dipole emission pattern from defect centers in hBN to generate randomness {{(see Figure~\ref{Fig:QNRG1}(d) and (e) for the experimental overview)}}: QRNG setup utilizes special types of emitters within hBN that exhibit coherent interactions under ambient conditions, demonstrated by the distinct ZPL at 667 nm.
 These specific defect centers are located in multi-layer hBN and are characterized by mechanical decoupling from low-energy phonon modes, evidenced by the energy splitting between the ZPL and the phonon sideband (PSB).
 The emitters exhibit a high visibility of the emission dipole, indicating pure dipolar emission with negligible higher-order contributions.
-These characteristics enable the use of these hBN defects in generating high-quality random numbers, as they ensure the statistical independence and intrinsic randomness necessary for QRNG applications.\\
+These characteristics enable the use of these hBN defects in generating high-quality random numbers, as they ensure the statistical independence and intrinsic randomness necessary for QRNG applications. \\

 This experiment confirms that single photons are emitted with equal probability in forward and backward directions, corresponding to the reflection and transmission channels, respectively.
 Photon detection channels are nearly balanced, and second-order correlation measurements validate the single-photon nature of the emitters, with the setup capable of generating high-quality random numbers, as confirmed by the NIST randomness test suite~\cite{Bassham:2010}.
 As for the alignment of the hBN flakes and defect centers, it was achieved using atomic force microscopy to manipulate the flakes, ensuring that the mechanical isolation of the defect centers remains intact, maintaining the quality of photon emission. \\